Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Specify the aider ignore file (default: .aiderignore in git root)
 #aiderignore: .aiderignore

+## Only consider files in the current subtree of the git repository
+#subtree-only: false

 ## Enable/disable auto commit of LLM changes (default: True)
 #auto-commits: true